 We expect all students to be honest with themselves and others.
 Policies that reflect this community value include: collusion, complying with college officials, deception, honesty, theft and misuse of services.

-- Deception: Students may not act in ways that are deceptive or manipulative.
+- Deception: Students are expected not to act in ways that are deceptive or manipulative.
 This includes knowingly misrepresenting oneself, involving others in violations without their knowledge, or manipulating people or processes.

 - Honesty: Students are expected to communicate honestly and demonstrate a respect for truth.
 It is prohibited to knowingly furnish false, falsified, or forged information or to withhold information critical to the conduct process.
 This includes making false statements as well as falsifying or misusing documents, accounts, records, identification, or financial instruments.
 Unauthorized use, possession, or duplication of means of access (such as keys or Gold Cards) to college facilities is also prohibited.

-- Theft: Theft is defined as the unauthorized acquisition or possession of items/services that belong to another person or entity.
+- Theft: Theft is defined as the unauthorized acquisition or possession of items/services that belong to another person or entity (including removal of furniture from campus common spaces).
 Unauthorized entry into or use of college facilities or resources is prohibited.

 - Entry onto roofs or into maintenance, construction, or other restricted areas or buildings;